 2. Based on the information received in the step 0 or 1, VFL server decides to iniate the VFL inference procedure with the VFL clients.

-Editor's note: How the VFL server determines the VFL clients and whether the VFL server may not select all VFL clients is FFS.
+When there is a VFL model correlation ID, which may be used for the requested VFL inference, VFL server discover VFL clients based on VFL model correlation ID. (i.e. VFL server discovers and selects VFL clients which has been involved VFL training which is represented by the VFL model correlation ID).

+When there is not a VFL client available for VFL inference which has been involved for VFL training of the VFL model correlation ID, VFL server (i.e. AF) may send Nnef_VFLDiscovery Request to NEF to discover VFL clients for VFL inference by indicating Analytics ID, External UE IDs, filter information (e.g. Area of Interest, requested ML model), VFL client capability.
+In the discovery request, filter information (e.g., Area of Interest, requested ML model) is determined based on the stored ML model information of VFL model correlation ID.
+VFL server may provision the discovered VFL client with the trained local ML model of VFL model correlation ID using ML Model Provisioning procedure in subclause 6.2A.

 Editor's note: The details on how the VFL server monitoring the accuracy of the VFL is FFS.

-If the VFL server is the NWDAF and the VFL client is the NWDAF, VFL server sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used.
+3. If the VFL server is the NWDAF and the VFL client is the NWDAF, VFL server sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used, and additional parameters such as requested UE IDs and Analytics target period.

-If the VFL server is the NWDAF and the VFL client is the AF, VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used.
+If the VFL server is the NWDAF and the VFL client is the AF, VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used, and additional parameters such as requested UE IDs and Analytics target period.
 If the AF is untrusted, the VFL server NWDAF sends the request to the NEF, and NEF forwards the request to the untrusted AF.

-Editor's note: Whether the VFL model correlation ID is needed or using the model ID is FFS.

 Editor's note: Which service is used between the VFL server and VFL client is FFS.

-Editor's note: Additional parameters in the request are FFS, e.g. UE ID(s) which will need to be sent to VFL clients.

-3. Each VFL Client collects its local data by using the current mechanism if the VFL Client does not have local data available already.
+4. Each VFL Client collects its local data associated to the requested UE IDs and Analytics target period by using the current mechanism if the VFL Client does not have local data available already.

-4. Based on the VFL correlation ID, each VFL Client determines the VFL local model to generate the intermediate local inference results.
+5..
+Based on the VFL correlation ID, each VFL Client determines the VFL local model to generate the intermediate local inference results.

-Editor's note: Whether the VFL client needs to retrieval of stored local models is FFS.

-5. Each VFL Client sends the intermediate local inference results to the VFL server.
+6. Each VFL Client sends the intermediate local inference results to the VFL server.

-Editor's note: Whether the VFL model correlation is required in step 5 is FFS.

-Editor's note: Whether VFL client may also provide local intermediate inference results to other VFL client is FFS.

 The intermediate local inference results, which are sent from the VFL Client to the VFL Server during the VFL inference process, are the information for the VFL Server to aggregates and generates the VFL inference results.

-6. The VFL server may collects its local data and generate the intermediate local inference results.
+7. The VFL server may collects its local data and generate the intermediate local inference results.
 The VFL Server aggregates all the intermediate local inference results to generate the VFL inference results based on the VFL model correlation ID.

-Editor's note: Further details of the VFL server computiong the VFL inference is FFS.

-7. If the NWDAF is the VFL server, the VFL server sends Nnwdaf_AnalyticsInfo_Response or Nnwdaf_AnalyticsSubscription_Notify to the consumer (i.e NWDAF containing AnLF) including the VFL inference results.
+8. If the NWDAF is the VFL server, the VFL server sends Nnwdaf_AnalyticsInfo_Response or Nnwdaf_AnalyticsSubscription_Notify to the consumer (i.e NWDAF containing AnLF) including the VFL inference results.